-You missed an RMD—now what? - Rodgers & Associates
+How do I fix a missed RMD? - Rodgers & Associates

 Blog

-The first baby boomer turned 73 in 2018.
-Since then, an estimated 480,000 baby boomers have passed this deadline—the time when Required Minimum Distributions (RMDs) must begin—with another 120,000 approaching the deadline next spring.
+In 2018, the first baby boomer turned 73, the age at which required minimum distributions (RMDs) begin.
+Since then, an estimated 480,000 more have crossed that threshold, with another 120,000 approaching the deadline next spring.
 It’s an important deadline for those holding investments in traditional IRAs.
-Failure to take RMDs on time results in a 25% tax penalty on the amount of money required to be withdrawn.
+Failure to take RMDs on time could result in a 25% tax penalty on the amount of money required to be withdrawn.

-Traditional IRA accounts are not the only type of accounts with RMDs.
-Anyone reaching age 73 who holds funds in employer-sponsored plans, such as 401(k)s or 403(b)s, must also take RMDs (unless you qualify for the still-working exemption).
+However, traditional IRAs are not the only types of accounts with RMDs.
+Anyone reaching age 73 who holds funds in employer-sponsored plans, such as 401(k)s or 403(b)s, must also take RMDs (unless they qualify for the still-working exemption).

 If the account owner died on or before December 31, 2019, RMDs begin by December 31 of the year after the year the owner died.
-If the account owner died after December 31, 2019, the ruling is a bit different.
-Non-spouse beneficiaries have until December 31 of the tenth year after the year the owner died to empty the account, in addition to distributions for each of the 10 years..
+The ruling is a bit different if the account owner died after December 31, 2019.
+Non-spouse beneficiaries have until December 31 of the tenth year after the year the owner died to empty the account, in addition to distributions for each of the 10 years.
 Be sure to check if the deceased owner was subject to RMD requirements, and if so, whether they took RMDs before the IRA converted to a beneficiary IRA.

-If this is starting to sound complicated, that is because it is.
-RMD rules can be highly complex.
-Taxpayers often make mistakes by taking the wrong RMD amount, taking an RMD from the wrong account (or the wrong type of account), or missing an RMD altogether.
+If this sounds complicated, that’s because it is.
+RMD rules can be highly complex, and it’s easy to make mistakes by taking the wrong RMD amount, taking an RMD from the wrong account, or missing an RMD altogether.

 Fortunately, the IRS recognizes how complicated RMD rules can be.
-It is willing to waive the 25% penalty when the mistake is a reasonable error and the taxpayer takes reasonable steps to make it right.
+It is willing to waive the penalty when the mistake is reasonable and the taxpayer takes reasonable steps to correct it.

-If you’ve missed an RMD, here’s what to do to correct the error
+If you’ve missed an RMD, here’s how to correct the error.

-1. Take the RMD as soon as you discover you have missed it.
+1. Take the RMD when you discover you have missed it.
 It’s best to take it as a separate distribution (not comingled with the current year).

 2. After taking the RMD, file Form 5329 for each year an RMD was missed.
-Note that the form should be the version for that year (i.e., reporting a missed RMD for the tax year 2022 should be done on a 2022 Form 5329).
-The IRS website contains downloadable versions of Form 5329 going back to 1975
+Note that the form should be the version for that year (e.g., reporting a missed RMD for the tax year 2022 should be done on a 2022 Form 5329).
+The IRS website contains downloadable versions of Form 5329 going back to 1975.

 On this line, indicate the total amount of the RMD.
 Only include the total for the accounts that had a shortfall.